PatrikMajcher/VelocityLux/README.md

 # VelocityLux Car Rental System

-Ecodrive is a web-based car rental system that allows users to browse available cars, make bookings, and manage their reservations.
+VelocityLux is a web-based car rental system that allows users to browse available cars, make bookings, and manage their reservations.
 This project is built using PHP and MySQL.

 ## Table of Contents